 Do you need experience to be a franchisee?

 Many people believe that it’s necessary to have experience in a chosen sector before you can manage a franchise in that particular industry.
 Though there are exceptions, this is mostly untrue.
-The vast majority of franchisors arenít looking specifically for franchisees with experience in the industry in which they work – although it doesn't harm to have some – and many make a point of saying that experience doesn’t matter at all.
+The vast majority of franchisors aren’t looking specifically for franchisees with experience in the industry in which they work – although it doesn't hurt to have some – and many make a point of saying that experience doesn’t matter at all.